WACK (music company): 2020: Gang Parade split and Carry Loose's disbandment

-On March 28, 2020, Gang Parade split into two groups: Go to the Beds and Paradises.
-They released the debut split EP, G/P, consisting of three songs per group and Kamiya Saki's final solo song before graduating from Gang Parade and WACK on April 1, 2020, after being an artist under the company since August 2014.
+On March 28, 2020, WACK Audition Camp 2020 concluded one successful participant joining WACK and one Wagg member being promoted to a group.
+Waki Waki Wakki later known as Youdot.com joined Wagg and Kila May joined Gang Parade.
+However it was announced that Gang Parade would split into two groups: Go to the Beds and Paradises.
+They released the debut split EP, G/P, consisting of three songs per group and Kamiya Saki's final solo song before graduating from Gang Parade and WACK on April 1, 2020, after being an artist under the company since 2015.

 On June 1, WACK opened global auditions for a new group.

 On October 10, WACK began a livestreamed audition event in which WACK trainees, Wagg, would compete to join Paradises, the livestream was titled Paradises no Subarashiki Mirai (Paradisesの素晴らしき未来).

 On October 31, Carry Loose disbanded after an attempt to achieve a major label debut through a 24-hour a day livestream lasting almost three months had failed.
 Shortly after, Pan Luna Leafy and Uruu Ru left WACK.

 On December 26, the winner of Paradises no Subarashiki Mirai (Paradisesの素晴らしき未来), Utauuta, joined Paradises.
 Usagi Tsukino, a current member of Paradises at the time was moved to Wagg for six months alongside former Carry Loose member Yuina Empire.